derekfrye/sql-middleware/docs.md

-# SQL Middleware - A unified interface for SQL databases
+# SQL Middleware - A lightweight wrapper SQL backends

-This crate provides a middleware layer for SQL database access, supporting `SQLite`, `PostgreSQL`, `LibSQL`, `Turso` (experimental), and SQL Server backends.
-The goal is a unified, async-compatible API that works consistently across databases.
+This crate provides a lightweight async wrapper for `SQLite`, `PostgreSQL`, `LibSQL`, `Turso` (experimental), and SQL Server (`tiberius`).
+The goal is a similar, async-compatible API consistent across databases.

 ## Features

+- Similar API regardless of backend (as much as possible)
+- Asynchronous (where available)
-- Asynchronous access with deadpool connection pooling
+- `deadpool` connection pooling (where available)
-- Backends: `SQLite`, `PostgreSQL`, `LibSQL`, `Turso` (in-process), and SQL Server
-- Unified parameter conversion system
-- Consistent result handling across engines
 - Transaction support
+- Not an ORM

 ## Feature Flags